mehrnoosh-hk/RBAC-Python-Package/README.md

 # Resource Sharing and Management
 ## Overview
-This is a framework for applying Resource Sharing and Management, implementing idiomatic Python practices.
+This is a Python package for easily applying **Role Based Access Control** for Resource Sharing and Management, implementing idiomatic Python practices.

+Role-based access control (RBAC) refers to the idea of assigning permissions to users based on their role within an organization.
+It offers a simple, manageable approach to access management that is less prone to error than assigning permissions to users individually.

 In many B2B and B2C apps, users can create resources and share them with other users giving them different levels of access.
 The purpose of this project is to provide a framework for implementing resource sharing and management in a scalable and secure way.